Maple Glen, Pennsylvania: Education

-Upper Dublin School District and Hatboro-Horsham School District operates area public schools.
+Upper Dublin School District (for portions in Upper Dublin Township) and Hatboro-Horsham School District (for portions in Horsham Township) operate area public schools.

 There is an area Catholic grade school, Our Lady of Mercy Regional Catholic School, in Maple Glen.
 Our Lady of Mercy was formed in 2012 by the merger of St. Alphonsus in Maple Glen, St. Anthony-St. Joseph in Ambler, and St. Catherine of Siena in Horsham.